featurehub-io/featurehub/sdks/typescript/client-typescript-eventsource/README.md

 ### Using in a test API

-Another option lets you override the values, not even bothering with a repository on your side.
+Another option lets you override the values, not even requiring a repository on your side.
 This is useful inside an API oriented test where you want to define a test that specifies a particular feature value or values.
-The other way of calling the `w3cBaggageHeader` method is to pass a name of keys and their values (which may be strings or undefined - for non flag values, undefined for a flag value is false).
+To support this, the other way of calling the `w3cBaggageHeader` method is to pass a name of keys and their values (which may be strings or undefined - for non flag values, undefined for a flag value is false).
 So

 ```typescript